Requirements and Statute of Limitations

 The NTC Extension Course of Study School intends to offer courses which will enable a Part-Time Local Pastor to fulfill their basic Course of Study requirements in a manner that maximizes opportunity for secular employment during the year.
 The Basic COSS curriculum consists of 20 classes.
 These classes will be offered on a two-year rotation in the North Texas Conference COSS (see “10 and 11” below).

-- A non-refundable fee of $100 is required for each course from students within the North Texas Conference.
-Upon receipt of the registration form and fee, a confirmation will be emailed.
-Registrations must be received 30 days prior to the first class.
+- A non-refundable fee of $200 is required at the time of registration from students within the North Texas Conference.
+A confirmation notification will be sent upon approval and enrollment into the class.

 - Contact the instructor for a class syllabus, including reading assignments and written work due prior to the first class.
 Some course assignments can be found by clicking on the course name.